-Click on a server name anywhere in Console to open a tab containing server-specific information.
+Click on a server name anywhere in the user interface to open a tab containing server-specific information.
 This tab includes a few sub-tabs, located at the lower side of the window.
 All sub-tabs share the following common toolbar fields:

-- Servers Select the servers you are interested in, or select "All" to select all servers.
+- Servers Select the servers you are interested in, or select "All".
 Administrators can restrict the servers available to guest accounts - Time Range Select a predefined time range, or select "Custom..." to enter a specific time interval